Audi Q7 SUV

 Reliability & safety

-The Audi Q7 is well built with a durable interior
+The Audi Q7 is well built with a durable interior, but the Mercedes M-Class is safer

 Engines, drive & performance

-The Q7 is a big car and its bulk is always obvious
+The Audi Q7 is a big car and its bulk is unavoidable - especially on tight country roads

 Price, value for money & options